-So with that said you're probably wondering in a world where parents are afraid to (but should) tell their children, "No" why the hell am I saying not to do it?
-Because there is one area that I continuously hear moms and dads "protecting" their children right out of success.
-Recently, I have been present when various parents have made the following remarks (and some other equally detrimental ones) to their children and it absolutely infuriates me:
+With that said you're probably wondering, in a world where parents are afraid to (but should) tell their children "No," why the hell am I saying not to do it?
+Because some parents are protecting their children right out of success.
+Recently, I have been present when various parents have made the following remarks or some other equally detrimental ones to their children, and it absolutely infuriates me:

 "I don't know why you want to try out for the [insert sport here] team.
 There are kids that have been playing since they were 5.
 You're not going to make it."

 "You need to know your place in this world."

 I have three words: SHAME ON YOU!

 How dare you tell your child what they can and cannot accomplish!
 Whether you are doing it because you think you are protecting them from failure or simply because if you were in their position, you wouldn't have the guts to go for it, you need to stop and realize the negative impact you are making on your child's life.